 - Founded In: 2017

 Bicycle Health offers treatment for opioid use disorder through medication-assisted treatment, access to support groups, and access to clinical support specialists.
 People have the ability to schedule an appointment online to pick up their medication for opioid withdrawal, which can help alleviate symptoms and improve their overall chances of recovery from opioid use disorder.
-They have a high success rate, and utilize an empathetic care model so that no one ever feels like they don’t have access to the care they need.
+The company reached operating profitability in 2024 and utilizes an empathetic care model so that no one ever feels like they don’t have access to the care they need.

 - Location: San Francisco, California